-- (i) from the perspective of compliance with Law no. 262/2005: updating of the process matrices mapped previously for all the companies with strategic importance and testing their effectiveness based on the approved plan; (ii) with regard to audit and follow-up activities in Italian and foreign companies: this work was performed by the Internal Audit Manager using checklists and direct on-site verification at the respective foreign offices. - (iii) SoD analysis (segregation of duties) and compensating controls on the Group companies.
-The activity is designed to monitor the execution of significant activities for the production of financial information within the Group's different SAP systems, in particular with regard to the separation of duties in the drafting of accounts in the Group companies that use SAP; - (iv) risk assessment and mapping for risk assessment.
-In this area during the 2017 Financial Year the Group extended the risk assessment to significant companies aimed at strengthening the risk management system within the Group; - ( $\nu$ ) development and creation of a new cloud platform for all activities related to compliance with Law 262/2005; - (vi) development and creation of a SAP BW FI application for analysing the accounting records of all the Group companies.
+- from the perspective of compliance with Law no. 262/2005: updating of the process matrices mapped previously for all the companies with strategic importance and testing their effectiveness based on the approved plan; - (ii) with regard to audit and follow-up activities in Italian and foreign companies: this work was performed by the Internal Audit Manager using checklists and direct on-site verification at the respective foreign offices; - (iii) SoD analysis (segregation of duties) and compensating controls on the Group companies.
+The activity is designed to monitor the execution of significant activities for the production of financial information within the Group's different SAP systems, in particular with regard to the separation of duties in the drafting of accounts in the Group companies that use SAP; - (iv) updating of the risk assessment.
+In this area during the 2018 financial year the Group carried out an update of the risk assessment extended to significant companies aimed at strengthening the risk management system within the Group; - (vi) creation of additional queries in an application developed in SAP BW FI to analyse the accounting records of all the Group companies.

-The above activities are periodically reported to the Director responsible for Control and Risks, the Chairman of the Board of Statutory Auditors, the Chairman of the Control and Risks Committee and the Financial Reporting Manager.
+The above activities are periodically reported to the Director responsible for Internal Control and Risks, the Chairman of the Board of Statutory Auditors, the Chairman of the Control and Risks Committee and the Financial Reporting Officer.
 In his reports, the Internal Audit Manager also presented his assessments on the appropriateness of the Internal Control and Risk Management System.